-- The Department plans to pilot the PPOCI in the first period of 2024 in the 003rd, 007th, and 019th Districts. - The Office of Community Policing in collaboration with the Bureau of Patrol are drafting a plan for the 2024 rollout of the pilot which includes: the participating Districts, the reporting requirements, and personnel needs.
+- The Department will expand the pilot to the 004th and 015th Districts in the 4th police period (April). - The Office of Community Policing in collaboration with the Bureau of Patrol are drafting a plan for the 2024 rollout of the pilot which includes: the participating Districts, the reporting requirements, and personnel needs.

-- The goal is to rollout the pilot to the 004th and 015th Districts in the 4th Period of 2024. - Revisions need to be made to the Community Immersion Report (CIR) in the Department's CLEAR system to accurately reflect the goals and observations of the program.
+- The PPOCI will expand to two additional Districts in the fourth quarter of 2024. - Revisions need to be made to the Community Immersion Report (CIR) in the Department's CLEAR system to accurately reflect the goals and observations of the program.